trothr/blog/truth.cowboy/2020/20200617-how-i-met-your-mother.md

 If you want to be a godly man (in a relationship) go read-up on Boaz (Ruth chapter 2 and following), especially Ruth 3:10-11.
 Be that man!
 It's more than flowers and holding the door for her.
-Boaz really stepped up, attending to every detail in providing for Ruth and their son Obed was the father of Jesse and grandfather of King David, in the line of Christ.
+Boaz really stepped up, attending to every detail in providing for Ruth.
+Their son Obed was the father of Jesse and grandfather of King David, in the line of Christ.

 *"The fear of the Lord is the beginning of wisdom,